NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Taste • Hear • See • Feel • Central Otago

-The area around Queenstown, New Zealand is surrounded by soaring snow capped mountains, glacier lakes and fiords but there is so much more to see and do.
-It’s time to get out and enjoy the clean air and the amazing outdoor activities with awesome wine and food to boot!
+The area around Queenstown, New Zealand is surrounded by soaring snow capped mountains & glacier lakes.
+However, there is so much more to see and do.
+It’s time to get out and enjoy the clean air and amazing outdoor activities with awesome wine and food to boot for the best wine tour experience!

 Whether you drive yourself or hop on a group wine tour you’ll find many amazing vineyards on the South Island.
-We toured the wine region of Central Otago and the Gibbston Valley with Appellation Wine Tours.
+We toured the wine region of Central Otago and the Gibbston Valley with Appellation Wine Tours for a premium wine tasting experience.

-When travelling it helps to stay flexible in case the weather cancels your plans or someone gets sick.
+When travelling, it helps to stay flexible in case the weather cancels your plans or someone gets sick.
 (Been there done that!!)
-Be flexible and have options just in case.
 This happened to us twice recently as inclement weather conditions grounded our helicopter trips to Milford Sound.
 Plan B!
 Drink wine.

-We explored in the region around Queenstown and the gorgeous Kawarau Gorge where bungy jumping was born.
+We explored the region around Queenstown and the gorgeous Kawarau Gorge where bungy jumping was born.
 OMG!
-They are crazy but what fun to watch.
-Oh yeah and the color of that water.
-SWEEEEEEET!

-We learned this area faces North which at first totally confused us Northern hemisphere folks but enhances the wine by allowing the vines to ripen later with warm days and cool nights as well as sunshine all year around.
+We learned this area faces North, which at first totally confused us Northern hemisphere folks.
+This enhances the wine by allowing the vines to ripen later with warm days and cool nights, as well as sunshine all year around.
+This contributes to the best wine tasting experience one can have.

-Our first stop was the boutique Kinross winery which has both a tasting room, a restaurant and cottages.
+Our first stop was the boutique Kinross winery which has both a tasting room, a restaurant and cute cottages.
 Our wine advisor was incredibly knowledgeable and guided us through 6 wines from local producers without their own cellar doors.
-They featured wines from Coal Pit, Domaine Thomson, Hawkshead, Kinross, Valli and Wild Irishman and gave us the stories of each label and winemaker and why their wine was unique.
+They featured wines from Hawkshead, Kinross, Valli and Wild Irishman and gave us the stories of each label and winemaker and why their wine was unique.

 Wine pioneer, Grant Taylor was the force behind this wine region although wines were first planted here way back in 1864.
 Today, there are over 100 wine brands in this region.
 Taylor is one of New Zealand’s most awarded Pinot Noir winemakers.
 Besides Italy’s Brunello I am a huge fan of Pinot Noir!

 Near Lake Hayes was our third stop of the day.
 Akarua Wines and Kitchen by Artisan also has a tasting room and a restaurant.
 Let me just say the food is stunning and delicious!
-It is matched to the wines creating a lunch you’ll never forget.
+It is matched to the wines creating a lunch you’ll never forget for the best wine tour experience.

 Akarua encompasses a small historic renovated cottage and lovely gardens that were just starting to bloom as it was early spring.